The California homestead increase effective January, 2021brought the homestead closer into line with the cost of a home in the Golden State.

 The short, broad answer is no. Unsecured creditors have no vested right to the benefit of a law that’s been superseded.
 San Diego White Truck Co. v.
 Swift, 96 Cal.App.3d 88 (Cal.
 Ct.
 App.
 1979)

-The exception is the creditor who has a recorded judgment lien which has attached to a declared homestead as defined in CCP 704.910.
+Under state law, the exception is the creditor who has a recorded judgment lien which has attached to a declared homestead as defined in CCP 704.910.
 The homestead increase is not effective against a creditor with a lien recorded before the effective date of an amendment to CCP 704.730.
 See CCP 704.965.
 See In re Morgan, 157 B.R.
 467 (Bankr.
 C.D.
 Cal.
 1993).

 Reinvestment requirement remains